 In some circumstances, it is possible to skip preliminary motions and schedule a bench trial immediately.
 This usually limits our defense options, so it does have disadvantages, but it may give you a chance to resolve the case in 2 months or less.

-If you failed a breath test, your license is suspended for 30 days regardless of the number of the OUI offense.
+If you failed the breath test, your license is suspended for 30 days, whether it is a 1st offense or multiple prior offenses.

 If you refused the breath test, you immediately lose your license for 180 days (6 months) on a first offense OUI charge.

-If we decided to work out a deal in exchange for a continuance without a finding, or a guilty plea, in many cases we can help you get your license restored on a limited basis with hardship license, and get you back on the road within a week or so.
+If we decided to work out a plea deal on a first offense, we can very often help you get your license restored on a limited basis with hardship license, and get you back on the road within a week or so.
+I

-It will never go off of your record.
-And if you get arrested again it will be used against you as a prior offense.
+The fact that you agreed to a CWOF will come off your record after a year, so most employers can’t see it.
+However, it will never go off the RMV record, and if you get arrested again it will be used against you as a prior offense.

 Sometimes police have what is called a police log.
 Some police departments will also publish their arrest logs online or in the town paper.
 There is nothing that can be done (that we know of) to stop this from happening.